Paulamie/CppLogView/README.md

-## Echo of C++
+# Echo of C++

-_Coding in C++ to read from line, read from a file while using HPP and CPP, and perfrom Unit Testing_
+_Coding in C++ to read lines, parse from files using `.hpp` and `.cpp`, and perform unit testing._

+---

-## Description
+## 📜 Description

-This porject aims to read from a file and display the content of the file in a variety of ways.
+This project aims to read content from a file and display it in a variety of ways using C++.
+It focuses on string parsing (especially structured logs) and demonstrates key principles of object-oriented programming, file handling, and automated testing in C++.

+---

 ## Production - Task 1